openharmony/docs/en/application-dev/reference/apis/js-apis-cert.md

 async function matchX509Cert() {
   const x509Cert = await createX509Cert();
   try {
-    // The value should be assigned by the service side. const param: certFramework.X509CertMatchParameters = {
+    // The values must be assigned based on the service. const param: certFramework.X509CertMatchParameters = {
       x509Cert,
       validDate: '20231121074700Z',
-      issuer: new Uint8Array([0x30, 0x64, 0x31]), // The values need to be assigned by the service side.
+      issuer: new Uint8Array([0x30, 0x64, 0x31]), // The values must be assigned based on the service.
       keyUsage: [false, false, false, false, false, false, true, true, true],
       serialNumber: BigInt('232100834349818463'),
-      subject: new Uint8Array([0x30, 0x6c, 0x31]), // The values need to be assigned by the service side.
+      subject: new Uint8Array([0x30, 0x6c, 0x31]), // The values must be assigned based on the service.
       publicKey: {
-        data: new Uint8Array([0x30, 0x82, 0x01]) // The values need to be assigned by the service side.
+        data: new Uint8Array([0x30, 0x82, 0x01]) // The values must be assigned based on the service.
       },
       publicKeyAlgID: '1.2.840.113549.1.1.1'
     };